Building Cost Calculator — South Africa

 - Site preparation — Clearing, levelling, and bulk earthworks are typically not included in the m² rate.

-- Municipal connection fees — New water, electricity, and sewerage connections can cost R30,000–R150,000+ depending on municipality and proximity to services.
+- Municipal connection fees — New water, electricity, and sewerage connections can cost R30,000–R150,000+ depending on municipality.

 - Landscaping and paving — Gardens, driveways, boundary walls, and retaining walls are outside the m² rate.